thehyve/ohdsi-etl-abucasis/database_environment.md

 CREATE SCHEMA cdm5;
 CREATE SCHEMA <source_schema_name>;
 ```
+Note: the last step can be skipped if the source data will be stored in the `public` schema.

 ## Initialize the OMOP Common Data Model
 Download the latest v6 vocabulary from [Athena](http://athena.ohdsi.org/vocabulary/list).
 An account has to be created first.
 Keep all the default selected vocabularies.